After many years of running Political Wire, I’m frequently asked about the best way to start a political blog.

 The reason is simple: WordPress has recommended Bluehost for more than a decade.
 In addition, they have a 1-click installation process, 24/7 support and an affordable rate.
 Whether this is your first or your fifth blog, Bluehost is a great option.

-Step 3: Design and Set Up Your Blog
+Step 3: Set Up Your Blog and Choose a Theme

 After installing WordPress, you want to pick a design theme.
-Bluehost has a video that shows you how to set up and choose your theme — there are literally thousands available for free — but it may make sense to buy one to get the look you’re after.
+Bluehost has instructions that show you how to set up and choose your theme — there are literally thousands available for free — but it might make sense to buy one to get the look you’re after.

 One additional thing to consider is the use of plugins to get extra functionality on your blog.
 With the right plugins, you can really make your political blog more feature rich.